byhemechi/cmx/README.md

 ## Getting started
 We recommend using yarn for dependency management, but npm will work fine too.

 To get started with cmx, just clone this repo, install the dependencies and compile the styles and scripts.
-While developing youre styles and scripts, We recommend running `yarn dev` instead of `yarn build && yarn start`.
+While developing your styles and scripts, We recommend running `yarn dev` instead of `yarn build && yarn start`.

 ```bash
 # Clone the repo